faizu6/jenkins/README.md

 # jenkins
-an ec2 server with a new security group attached and jenkins installed creating a new record set and attach it to the new created ec2-server. name of ec2, security group, and record set have variable name while running ANSIBLE-PLAYBOOK EC2-JENKINS/
+an ec2 server with a new security group attached and jenkins installed creating a new record set and attach it to the new created ec2-server. name of ec2, security group, and record set have variable name while running ANSIBLE-PLAYBOOK EC2-JENKINS/TASKS/MAIN/YML add an enviroment variable that is "-e name=dept or whatever is required"